gianlucaromeo/gianlucaromeo/README.md

 ## About me
-If I am not coding or training, you will probably find me reading books or listening to Blink-182.
+If I am not coding or training, you will find me reading books or listening to Blink-182.
 <br>

 ## Studies and work experience